 In instances where students have failed to complete or submit an assessment task, or they have not made a serious attempt, an 'N' (non-completion) determination warning letter will be sent to their home, requiring the student to rectify the situation by submitting the task.
 If the task is submitted later the student will be deemed to have met the terms and requirements of the task, however, the zero mark will still apply.

-The class teacher is required to enter a "new incident" in the "N award" section of SENTRAL Welfare within 3 days of marking the class task.
-Twice a week SASS Staff generate N award warning letters from teacher entries which specify a new date by which the task must be submitted.
+The Class Teacher is required to enter a "new incident" in the "N award" section of SENTRAL Welfare within 3 days of marking the class task.

 Original task not submitted after N award letter sent